Yolanda Wisher

-Yolanda Wisher (born 1976) is an American poet, educator and spoken word artist who focuses on the experience of being African-American.
+Yolanda Wisher (born 1976) is an American poet, educator and spoken-word artist who focuses on the experience of being African-American.
 She is a graduate of Temple University and was selected as the third Poet Laureate of Philadelphia in 2016.

 Education and early life

 Yolanda Wisher was born in Philadelphia and grew up in North Wales, Pennsylvania.
-She studied English and Black Studies, obtaining her BA in English and Black Studies from Lafayette College.
+She studied English and Black Studies, obtaining her BA degree in English and Black Studies from Lafayette College.
 She received her MA in creative writing from Temple University in 2000.

 Career

 Wisher taught English for various years at the Germantown Friends School.
 She was the founder and director of the Germantown Poetry Festival, a local poetry event in the Germantown neighborhood of Philadelphia from 2006 to 2010.
 From 2010 to 2015, she served as the Director of Art Education for the City of Philadelphia Mural Arts Program.

 As of 2015, Wisher is a Founding Cultural Agent for the U.S. Department of Arts and Culture.
 In 2016, she was chosen as the third poet laureate of Philadelphia, following Sonia Sanchez (2012–13) and Frank Sherlock (2014–15), respectively, and is a 2016 writer-in-residence at the Hedgebrook residency program for women writers.